Puneeth7kumar/financetracker/README.md

   - Google Sign-In for quick access.
 - **Dashboard**:
   - View total income, total expenses, and current balance.
-  - Access recent transactions with options to edit or delete.
+  - Access recent transactions with options to edit and delete.
 - **Add Income/Expenses**:
   - Popup forms for entering details such as amount, category, date, and description.
 - **Spending Analytics**:
-  - Visualize spending habits with bar, line, and circle graphs.
+  - Visualize spending habits with bar, line, and pie chart.
 - **Responsive Design**:
   - Optimized for both desktop and mobile devices.